Sony: 2020s

 On 1 April 2020, Sony Electronics Corporation was established as an intermediate holding company to own and oversee its electronics and IT solutions businesses.

 On 19 May 2020, the company announced that it would change its name to Sony Group Corporation as of 1 April 2021.
 Subsequently, Sony Electronics Corporation would be renamed to Sony Corporation.
 On the same day the company announced that it would turn Sony Financial Holdings (currently Sony Financial Group), of which Sony already owns 65.06% of shares, to a wholly owned subsidiary through a takeover bid.

 On 1 April 2021, Sony Corporation was renamed Sony Group Corporation.
 On the same day, Sony Mobile Communications Inc. absorbed Sony Electronics Corporation, Sony Imaging Products & Solutions Inc., and Sony Home Entertainment & Sound Products Inc. and changed its trade name to Sony Corporation.

+In April 2021, PlayStation Studios closed its Japan Studio, absorbing its remaining development teams and resources into Team Asobi.

+In 2024, Sony closed several of its PlayStation Studios developers, shutting down London Studio in May as part of broader company-wide layoffs, followed by the closures of mobile developer Neon Koi and Firewalk Studios in October.

+In January 2025, Sony celebrated the grand opening of the newly constructed Ginza Sony Park in Tokyo's Ginza district, replacing the former historic Sony Building with an open urban park structure.

+In February 2026, Sony announced the closure of PlayStation Studios subsidiary Bluepoint Games and in March shut down Dark Outlaw Games.

+In March 2026, Sony and Chinese electronics manufacturer TCL Electronics signed agreements to form a strategic joint venture for the home entertainment business, covering consumer televisions, professional displays, and home audio systems.
+Under this agreement, Chinese firm TCL holds a 51% controlling stake to handle global development, manufacturing, and distribution, while Sony retains 49% and provides brand licensing and core technologies.

+In July 2026, Sony sparked widespread public backlash and community protests after announcing plans to phase out physical media disc production for PlayStation consoles starting from January 2028, fueling intense debates over game preservation and digital ownership rights.

 Formats and technologies

 Sony has historically been notable for creating its own in-house standards for new recording and storage technologies, instead of adopting those of other manufacturers and standards bodies, while its success in the early years owes to a smooth capitalization on the Digital Compact Cassette standard introduced by Philips, with which Sony went on to enjoy a decades-long technological relationship in various areas.

 Sony (either alone or with partners) has introduced several of the most popular recording formats, including the 3.5-inch floppy disk, compact disc and Blu-ray disc.